miqdad-dev/Auto-Projects-Generator/README.md

 - Schedules via GitHub Actions to run daily at 09:00 UTC and every 5 hours.
 - If a static site is detected (e.g., `index.html` at root or in `docs/`), the generator enables GitHub Pages so you can preview at `https://<owner>.github.io/<repo>/`.
 - Node frontends: supports npm, Yarn, and pnpm (auto-detected via lockfile).
 It installs deps, runs the `build` script when present, and copies common outputs (`dist`, `build`, `out`, `public`) into `docs/` before commit.
 For Next.js projects, it attempts `next build` + `next export -o out` and publishes `out` to `docs/`.
+ - Data & ML: projects aim to use real datasets (e.g., Kaggle) with download scripts; large datasets are not committed.
+Tests use a tiny offline sample.
+When enabled, the workflow can run those download scripts before tests.

 ## Requirements
 - Python 3.11+